 I’ll throw in my thoughts from our recent travel to Socotra, things to pack to keep safe and how to prepare for your visit.
 I include my recommendation for a good travel insurance package to get before you go.

 This post is part of a series of posts I have written.
-As full-time travellers we had always wanted to visit Socotra Island but finding the information about how to visit was few and far between.
-We wanted to be sure that the trip we took, and the money that we spent on our tour went into the right hands.
+As full-time travellers we had always wanted to visit Socotra Island but finding the information about how to visit was limited.
+We wanted to be sure that the trip we took, and the money that we spent on our tour, went into the right hands.
 There is a lot of information online about how to visit Socotra, but finding quality information around our travel values on ethical and responsible travel was more difficult to source.

 Knowing this, I have written as many posts as possible to provide transparency about what to expect when visiting Socotra.
 Basically we’ve done the homework for you.
 We’ve asked the difficult questions and we speak openly here.
 That way we help you decide whether a visit to Socotra is right for you or not.

 Happy reading and give me a shout if you need further clarification.

 * This post may contain affiliate links that may earn me a small commission should you decide to click through and make a valid purchase (at no extra cost to you).
 Thanks for your support!